w3c/automotive-viss2/feeder/feeder-rl/README.md

 A feeder version that interfaces the remotive labs signal broker : https://demo.remotivelabs.com/orgs/remotidemo.
 It is assuming VSS translated signals, which means that proprietary signals are already translated by the broker.

-The feeder needs to setup the broker adress together with an api-key provided by remotiveLabs.
+The feeder needs to setup the broker adress/url together with an api-key provided by remotiveLabs.
 If tls is used for a more secure communication a client cert can be generated.

 The signal filter specifies which signals we would like to filter out from them stream.
 It is expected by the broker.